 Almond milk is not rich in protein, but it contains a variety of vitamins.
 Despite being less sweet and creamy than soy milk, it’s able to contribute to the richness of the recipe.
 It comes in many different flavors like vanilla and chocolate.

 Similar to almond milk is cashew milk, made from cashews!
 Coconut milk is also another option that falls under this category.
 But be sure to know that using coconut milk will add a coconut flavor to your dish.

 Hemp milk works well in both cooking and baking because it contains a lot more protein than other non-dairy milk.
 Besides, hemp milk is very thick and creamy, which makes it a great alternative for milk used for baking.

 Going vegan was a choice that I thought I had to give up many of my favorite dishes for.
 Turns out; I haven’t quit any of them.
 I assumed baking without using animal products was impossible, but I found the perfect substitutions to solve my baking problem.

-I hope my list of vegan baking substitutes for egg, butter, and milk finds you well.
-Outside of choosing to eat more healthy, consider checking out the best 3 day cleanse for your health, too.
-If you have any question or sharing, feel free to leave a comment, and we will discuss!
+I hope my list of vegan baking substitutes for eggs, butter, and milk finds you well.
+Outside of choosing to eat more healthy, consider checking out the best 3-day cleanse for your health, too.
+If you have any questions, feel free to leave a comment, and we will discuss!